publiclab/plots2/.github/ISSUE_TEMPLATE/--weekly-check-in.md

 ## Next Check-in
 If you would like to open the next check-in..Leave a comment below.
 We are happy to help if its your first time

-**Thanks everyone for making Public Lab awesome** 🎈 Have a great week and year ahead all ❤️
+**Thanks everyone for making Public Lab awesome** :heart:
+Have a great week ahead all :balloon: